blockmandev/flash/README.md

 </summary>
 <br />

-We keep an updated and curated list of models and examples built with Burn, see the [tracel-ai/models repository](https://github.com/tracel-ai/models) for more details.
+We keep an updated and curated list of models and examples built with Flash, see the [tracel-ai/models repository](https://github.com/tracel-ai/models) for more details.

 Don't see the model you want?
 Don't hesitate to open an issue, and we may prioritize it.
-Built a model using Burn and want to share it?
+Built a model using Flash and want to share it?
 You can also open a Pull Request and add your model under the community section!

 </details>